-After leaving Carytown, we headed toward Church Hill.
+After leaving Carytown, Mr. M and I headed toward Church Hill.
 However, since we were kind of hungry, we went to lunch first.
 Unfortunately, the restaurant we were going to was closed.
 The building of the restaurant was a restored power plant building, which used to provide electricity for trolley cars.
-Situated on the bank of the James River, it commands a fine view of downtown Richmond.
+Situated on the bank of the James River, it commanded a fine view of downtown Richmond.

 After lunch, we went back to our exploration.
 We saw several historic sites related to the American Revolution and the Civil War.

 This is St. John’s Episcopal Church.
 It was built in 1741.
 On March 23, 1775, Patrick Henry delivered the famous “Liberty or Death” speech, calling for the independence of America.

 In the graveyard, Edgar Allan Poe’s mother is buried.